comodopines/practice-docker/how-to-questions.md

 # Install docker
 $ sudo yum -y install docker-ce

+#there will be an error at above step of repo issue, try this
+cd /etc/ym.repos.d
+vi docker-ce.repo
+#edit the docker CE stable url's baseurl to a hardocded number 7 in case of centos 7 rather than $realserver

+#run sudo yum intall -y docker-ce

 # Enable docker daemon using systemd
 $ sudo systemctl enable --now docker